GyverLibs/EncButton/README_EN.md

 - v1.15 - added Setpins () for Encbutton2
 - V1.16 - added EB_HALFSTEP_Enc mode for hemisphere encoders
 - v1.17 - added STEP with preliminary clicks
-- V1.18 - We do not consider clicks after the activation of STEP.Hold () and HELD () can also acceptis preliminary clicks.Redistributed and improved debate
+- V1.18 - We do not consider clicks after the activation of STEP.Hold () and Held () can also take preliminary clicks.Redistributed and improved debate
 - V1.18.1 - Fixed error in ReleaseStep () (did not return the result)
 - V1.18.2 - Fix Compiler Warnings
 - V1.19 - speed optimization, reduced weight in SRAM